 - Knowing the signs of substance use.

-- Discussing substance use with your child.
+- Discussing substance use with your teen.

-Is your child using alcohol or drugs?
+Is your teen using alcohol or drugs?

 Has he or she experimented?